-The Office of Professional Standards is run by Lieutenant Sean Goggins.
+The Office of Professional Standards is run by Lieutenant Frank Sutter.
 The Office is responsible for many duties within the Police Department.
 The main function of the Office of Professional Standards is to conduct and manage Internal Affairs Investigations.
 This unit is responsible for numerous assignments which include annual drug testing of sworn police personnel, public information officer, liaison to the Middlesex County Prosecutor's Office Terrorism Coordinator as well as supervising the police communications center.
 The Office of Professional Standards is also responsible for the execution of Special Projects to include assisting in the planning and coordination of major events/emergency incidents, executive protection details and security for major events.

 Internal Affairs & Drug Testing

 It is the policy of this agency to accept and fully and impartially investigate all complaints of alleged officer misconduct or wrongdoing from any person, including outside agencies, juveniles, persons under arrest or in custody, and anonymous sources.
 All complaints will be investigated, as long as the complaint contains sufficient factual information to warrant an investigation.
 Following a thorough and impartial examination of the available factual information, the officer shall be either exonerated or held responsible for the alleged misconduct.
 Discipline shall be administered according to agency policy and procedures.